mix8872/files-attacher/README.md

 ```

 But if you define same paramets in widget then widget parameters will be prioritized.
-In this case you must declare fileAttachBehavior with this name 'FileAttachBehavior':
+Any way you must declare fileAttachBehavior with this name `FileAttachBehavior`:

 ```php
 public function behaviors()